material-components/material-components-web/packages/mdc-slider/README.md

 #### Sass Mixins

+The following mixins apply only to _enabled_ sliders.
+It is not currently possible to customize the color of a _disabled_ slider.

 Mixin | Description
 --- | ---
 `mdc-slider-color-accessible($color)` | Sets the color of all slider elements and automatically sets an accessible ink color with high contrast for the value indicator pin
-`mdc-slider-rail-color($color)` | Sets the color of the rail (aka track) `mdc-slider-thumb-color($color)` | Sets the color of the thumb (grab handle) `mdc-slider-focus-halo-color($color)` | Sets the color of the focus halo `mdc-slider-value-pin-fill-color-accessible($color)` | Sets the fill color of the value indicator pin and automatically sets an accessible ink color with high contrast
+`mdc-slider-highlight-color($color)` | Sets the color of the highlighted (aka "on") portion of the slider `mdc-slider-rail-color($color)` | Sets the color of the rail (aka track) `mdc-slider-rail-tick-mark-color($color)` | Sets the color of the tick marks on the rail `mdc-slider-thumb-color($color)` | Sets the color of the thumb (grab handle) `mdc-slider-focus-halo-color($color)` | Sets the color of the focus halo `mdc-slider-value-pin-fill-color-accessible($color)` | Sets the fill color of the value indicator pin and automatically sets an accessible ink color with high contrast